UniTime/unitime-doc/student-scheduling-solver.md

 ### Operations

+* **Stop**
+    * Stop the loading of the solver.
+    * This will interrupt the loading process, and it will stop with an error.
+The solver will need to be unloaded afterward, as it will remain in a state where only some of the data has been loaded.

 * **Refresh**
 	* Refresh this screen
 	* When loading is done, new buttons will appear

 ## Awaiting commands